Lukas-Netz/se-rwth.github.io/_pages/research/Artifacts.md

 <div class="row" style="width: 80%">
     <div class="col-sm mt-3 mt-md-0">
         {% responsive_image path: assets/img/topics/artifacts/artifacts_tools.png
-           title: "Figure 4: Understanding a software project based on its tools and artifacts"
+           title: "Understanding a software project based on its tools and artifacts"
            class: "img-fluid rounded z-depth-1" %}
     </div>
 </div>
 </center>
 <br />

-Figure 4 demonstrates our attempt to leave the layer of a file system to perform artifact-based analyses and move to the layer of tools and their relations within a project.
+The figure demonstrates our attempt to leave the layer of a file system to perform artifact-based analyses and move to the layer of tools and their relations within a project.
 Based on an artifact model created to understand artifacts which are primarily located on the level of a file system, we added the information of different tools and their relations to the model.
-In Figure 3 these are the wiki (green), bugtacker (purple), jenkins build server (red), and git repositories (blue).
+In the figure these are the wiki (green), bugtacker (purple), jenkins build server (red), and git repositories (blue).
 The figure shows an overview of all these tools which are part of our own MontiCore project.
 By using the concept of artifact-based